 We thought it might be a good idea to share these small reminders before we talk about using a DIY dental website template to represent your business.
 We’re not here to tell you not to do it yourself!
 But there are some things you should think about before you do.
 (Just like Indiana Jones – You must choose, but choose wisely.)

 So, you found the perfect template or theme for your DIY site.
 The colors are nice.
 There are some stock photos to give it more of a people-friendly, warm appeal.
 What comes next?
 The words.

 No pressure, but your content is one of the most significant factors that can make or break a website.
 Thinking of copying copy from someone else?
 Don’t.
-It’s kind of illegal and having duplicate copy is a big no-no for your dental SEO rankings.
-Speaking of SEO, you’ll get better search results with text that’s optimized with local search terms such as relatable names to your area or geographical location.
+It’s kind of illegal and having duplicate copy is a big no-no in Google’s eyes.
+Speaking of Google, if you care about your local dental seo, you’ll get better search results with text that’s optimized with local search terms such as relatable names to your area or geographical location.